beshleman/vsock-tests/README.md

   -h, --help            show this help message and exit --size SIZE           The payload size
   --fuzz                Fuzz the socket.
-Arg --size defines maximum input size
+Arg --size defines maximum input size --threads THREADS     The number of threads --timeout TIMEOUT     The number of seconds to run the test
 ```